 Christian food etiquette is the set of rules to plan a menu that is appropriate for guests who follow Christian dietary restrictions.
 Such rules include:

-If you are hosting, respect Christian food etiquette to properly plan a menu that your guests will enjoy and to avoid any embarrassments.
+If you are hosting, respect Christian food etiquette to properly plan a menu that your guests will enjoy and to avoid any embarrassment.

 If you are a guest, follow Christian food etiquette to politely deal with your hosts and the other guests.